Trust Architecture for Agentic AI

 Autonomy Gradient

-How much your product operates without human sign-off
+How much your product operates without human sign-off — and whether your contracts account for the decisions it makes autonomously.

 2